syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 ---
 layout: post
-title: Swiping in Syncfusion ListView
+title: Swiping in Xamarin.Forms ListView | Syncfusion
-description: Describes about the swiping behavior in Syncfusion ListView.
+description: This topic explains about how to enable swiping feature in Xamarin.Forms ListView and its various customization features available.
 platform: xamarin
 control: SfListView
 documentation: ug